Gaza Health Ministry: Methodology

 The sources for the GHM casualty data include death counts from hospitals, media reports (subsequently denied by the ministry) and a publicly available online form which allows families to record deaths.

 The GHM released a full list of the people killed at the time since 7 October, a 200-page document with 6,747 identified individuals listing their names, ages, and ID number as well as 281 unidentified victims.
 Omar Shakir, Israel and Palestine director at Human Rights Watch, said "the numbers coming out of the ministry are not beyond reason", and noted a grey area in differentiating combatants from civilians among the dead, as well as emphasized that immediately released figures may often be different from those ultimately based on recorded data.

 Palestinian political analyst Nour Odeh has asserted the process of issuing death certificates is not done by political figures, but by health professionals, insisting "this process enables families to deal with issues such as inheritance and custody of children whose parents have died."
 Director of Kamal Adwan Hospital, Ahmed al-Kahlot, denied that the GHM was unduly influenced by Hamas' control, stating that "Hamas is one of the factions.
 Some of us are aligned with Fatah, some are independent." and "More than anything, we are medical professionals."

 As of 29 February 2024, the Gaza Health Ministry stated that its daily tallies now rely upon "a combination of accurate death counts from hospitals that are still partially operating, and on estimates from media reports to assess deaths in the north of Gaza", but did not "cite or say which sources those are."
 On 31 March, it stated that 15,070 fatalities (45.8% of the then total) had been compiled via "reliable media sources" instead of direct reporting.
 The Ministry further clarified in reports made on 1 April and 4 April that it had “incomplete data” for 12,263 (later reduced 11,371) of its 33,091 reported fatalities.

-The methodology for the counts was explained in more detail by Zaher al Wahaid in an article in April.
-Only three of the eight hospitals responsible for collating deaths were still contributing data.
-Reports from journalists and first responders contributed to the number of unidentified bodies in the count of recorded deaths.
-A new system enables Palestinians to report a death using a computer form or the phone, these are counted as identified bodies; they are subtracted from the number of unidentified bodies and do not contribute to the total recorded deaths.
-Most of those (55%) identified by the forms are men, Mr al Wahaidi said this is because it is mainly used by widows, who must register the deaths to receive government assistance.